Why businesses are failing to brand themselves successfully in the digital era

 I work with so many businesses that have fantastic products or services that don't realize how much aggressively pushing those offerings is hurting their bottom line.

 Today, 66 percent of consumers - and 73 percent of millennials - are willing to spend more for a product if it comes from a brand with sustainable practices.
-People tune out ten second ads on their Spotify playlist just as fast as they tune out billboards.
-Nine out of ten millennials would switch from their preferred brand to a different brand that support a cause they believe in.
+People tune out ten-second ads on their Spotify playlist just as fast as they tune out billboards.
+Nine out of ten millennials would switch from their preferred brand to a different brand that supports a cause they believe in.